Usage-Based Insurance Explained: How Telematics Can Lower Your Car Insurance

 Limit High-Risk Hours: When possible, avoid driving between midnight and 4 AM, which insurers consider the highest-risk period due to increased accident rates and reduced visibility.

 Reduce Mileage: Combine trips, carpool, or use alternative transportation to lower your total miles driven.
-If you drive very few miles, explore pay-per-mile car insurance as an alternative or complement to a PHYD program.
+If you drive very few miles, explore on-demand car insurance as an alternative or complement to a PHYD program.

 Avoid Phone Use: Enable "do not disturb while driving" features to prevent distracted driving detection.
 Many telematics apps automatically detect phone handling while the vehicle is in motion.